RedBearLab/nRF51822-Arduino/README.md

 nRF51822-Arduino
 ================

+This branch is to provide BLE concurrent Central and Peripheral using Nordic SoftDevice S130.
+This is a work in progress.

 Add support for Arduino IDE to allow compiling nRF51822 firmware.

-This add-on also provides BLE API for nRF51822 SoC to act as BLE Peripheral role designed for SoftDevice S110 version 6.0.
+This add-on also provides BLE API for nRF51822 SoC to act as BLE Central/Peripheral role designed for SoftDevice S130.

 Requirement